Happiness in the Wind: Kwon family

 A 19-year-old talented girl who refuses to give up her dream of becoming a top illustrator, notwithstanding being left to care for herself.
 Because she grew up poor (and is still struggling), she is extremely frugal, but maintains an optimistic outlook on things.
 Oh-bok has nothing that she can call her own in her lifetime, not even the little room nor the bed she shares with her good friend, Han Ki-chul.
-However, her hot temper will flare whenever she witness any injustices.
+However, her hot temper flares whenever she witnesses any injustices.